Ben Burgess: Career statistics

-Post retirement
+Post-retirement

 Burgess gained a First class honours degree in Sports Journalism in 2009.
 After the end of the 2007–08 season he spent time at the Blackpool Gazette as a trainee journalist on work experience.
 In August 2012, after he had retired from playing football he started writing a weekly column about former club Blackpool for the newspaper.
 In his first column he revealed that he would be studying for a Postgraduate Certificate in Education at Edge Hill University, Ormskirk, with a view to becoming a primary school teacher.
 He also began working for BBC Radio Lancashire as a summariser for Blackpool home games.
 Burgess began working as a teacher in September 2013, but continues some of his media work.
+In 2026 Burgess is now a head teacher at a primary school.